myhsia/myhsia/README.md

 ## Ph.D. in Physics, Westlake University

 - I am in the [Laboratory of Theoretical and Computational Chemistry](https://dougroup.westlake.edu.cn/group.html) (which sounds like *chemistry*, but is more *physics*), and one can find me here.
-- I am maintaining the Ph.D. course notes taken at Westlake University; The $\mathrm{\LaTeX}$ sources of the notes are included in the following repositories
+- I am maintaining the Ph.D. course notes taken at Westlake University; The LaTeX sources of the notes are included in the following repositories
 <div align="center">

 | Difficulty | Course | Last Update |